Sylius/SyliusResourceBundle/docs/redirect.md

 ## Custom redirection

-As an example, let's configure a custom redirection fo create & update operations.
+For example, let's configure a custom redirection to create & update operations.

 ```php